 The Christian Aid Center offers hope and restoration to the poor and homeless in the community by providing food, shelter, spiritual guidance, and case management.
 Volunteers help with meal preparation and service, childcare, van driving, home upkeep, and other aid.

 These tutors volunteer in Walla Walla high school classrooms to model self-confidence, foster academic commitment, strong study skills, and planning for college.

 Eye to Eye

 Eye to Eye connects fourth and fifth graders from Walla Walla public schools with Whitman students with learning disabilities.
-Each week, the pairs create art projects that instill confidence and self-advocacy skills in the elementary schoolers.
+Each week, the pairs create art projects that instill confidence and self-advocacy skills in the elementary students.

 Friends of Children of Walla Walla